 Durotan and Draka form a great couple and Orgrim takes a valuable place as Durotan’s good friend.
 The contrast of a power-hungry apprentice and a wise but naive master between Gul’dan and Ner’zhul is phenomenal and was quite interesting to see them interact with one another.
 Kil’jaeden proves to be an incredible manipulator and Velen not so much of a prophet…

 While there are plenty of other characters to talk about, they are not so well developed as the ones I mentioned above.

 Even though, we get an idea of how Blackhand and his sons Rend and Maim were, although his daughter Griselda doesn’t get a chance to talk.
 Grommash Hellscream demonstrates why his Clan is called Warsong.
-And Drek’Thar supposedly a wise shaman and future leader of the Frostwolves leaves a lot to be desire of himself at this point of the story line.
+And Drek’Thar supposedly a wise shaman and future leader of the Frostwolves leaves a lot to be desired of himself at this point of the storyline.

 The book carefully crafts the scenarios of both exploration and combat movement as well as telling the reader what is going on inside the characters minds.
 It is a pretty grim book, both physically and mentally.
 Malice does have a place here and even left me conflicted… or should I say, revolted with what was happening as I was reading line after line.

 It showed various places of Draenor/Outland.
 The Temple of Karabor/The Black Temple.
 Oshu’gun.
 Telmor.
 Shatratth.
 Throne of Kil’jaeden.
 Hellfire Citadel.
 Terokkar Forest.

 And although the description of these places and its denizens was pretty accurate, I believe they wouldn’t be enough to lighten the readers’ experience compared with the years of lore that I have in my mind by playing the games and reading additional information on the internet.